CPR Ratio for Adults, Children, and Infants

 The CPR Ratio refers to the specific sequence of chest compressions and rescue breaths administered during cardiopulmonary resuscitation.
 It guides responders on the number of chest compressions to perform and how many rescue breaths to give to an individual experiencing cardiac arrest or a sudden cessation of breathing.

 Different age groups require a different set standard for CPR ratios.
-For example, the compression ratio for a man with a round and larger chest may require a strong push, while for the elderly, pushing hard, fast, and deep may cause ribs to break.
+For example, the compression ratio for a man with a round and larger chest requires a strong push, while for the elderly, pushing hard, fast, and deep causes ribs to break.
 The compression ratio for an infant is also different because it requires less effort.

 Why is the CPR ratio important in performing effective CPR?